 Many women experience the start of sleep problems during perimenopause, which often sticks around throughout the transition and continues after menopause.
 We all know that sleep is vital to our overall health and well-being.
 For some women, regular exercise is key to helping them fall and stay asleep.
 For others, it can be more challenging.

-Some tips that may help women are limiting screen time before bed, trying mediation or other relaxing activities before, and staying away from any caffeinated food or beverages starting as early as in the afternoon.
+Some tips that may help women are limiting screen time before bed, trying meditation or other relaxing activities before, and staying away from any caffeinated food or beverages starting as early as in the afternoon.
 Caffeine is a stimulant and remains in your bloodstream for six to twelve hours.
 Steer clear of caffeinated coffees, certain teas, chocolate, and sodas that contain caffeine.

 Perimenopausal women may also want to consult with their health care provider about taking a high-quality melatonin supplement.
 Melatonin is a hormone that is naturally produced by the body at night.
-Studies show that taking melatonin before bedtime can help support a healthy sleep.
+Studies show that taking melatonin before bedtime can help support a night of healthy sleep.

 Beyond Menopause, Your Best Years Are Ahead of You